 - Identification of areas for improvements is achieved through monthly performance meetings and use of the Trust's Performance and Accountability Framework, this is a framework that has been developed in order to hold the divisions to account for their individual performance.
 On a monthly basis the Trust Board receives the Integrated Performance Report (IPR) which provides overview and detail of the key measures of performance and supporting indicators to ensure that a balanced performance position is understood.
 It sets out over 100 measures and is posted to the Trust's website to allow for public scrutiny.
 This information is provided for the last month, trending over time, and, where available or relevant, against a benchmark. - The above key measures are then monitored through the Performance and Accountability Framework in both static and operational reports provided through the Trust's Business Intelligence Unit (BIU).
 These are monitored through a series of daily, weekly and monthly performance reviews that provide a view of the current and past position as well as a forecast.
-Other details of quality and performance measures are provided by the BIU and are considered by the Executives at weekly meetings. - The Trust aims to work in partnership to build strong relationships that enable it to obtain best value for money.
-As part of the Acute Hospital Alliance, the Trust work closely with Salisbury NHS Foundation Trust and the Royal United Hospitals Bath NHS Foundation Trust which aims to provide the best use of procurement resources, skills, and best value for money. - The Trust has a partnership with Oxford University Hospitals NHS Foundation Trust (OUH) in relation to Swindon Radiotherapy Centre, which will be an OUH-run service on the Great Western Hospital site the Trust is working closely with OUH to ensure the partnership is working effectively.
+Other details of quality and performance measures are provided by the BIU and are considered by the Executives at weekly meetings. - This year marked the first year of the new Bath and North East Somerset, Swindon and Wiltshire (BSW) Integrated Care Board (ICB).
+The Trust continued working closely with the Royal United Hospitals NHS Foundation Trust and Salisbury NHS Foundation Trust as part of the BSW Acute Hospital Alliance. - The Trust achieved success in opening of the new Radiotherapy Centre on the Great Western Hospital site in June 2022, which marked a long-awaited step forward in the provision of care in Swindon and Wiltshire in partnership with Oxford University Hospitals NHS Foundation Trust and the incredible fund-raising of our Trust charity, Brighter Futures.